Apple MacBook Pro 16-inch review: The best Mac in years

 Are there any alternatives?

-The best alternative is the Dell XPS 15.
+The best true alternative to the 16-inch MacBook Pro, though, is the Dell XPS 15.
 When configured with similar specs, the XPS 15 is over a thousand dollars cheaper than the MacBook Pro 16-inch.
-That’s a lot of money, and it’ll provide similar performance, along with a OLED 4K screen.
+That’s a lot of savings, all while providing similar performance, an OLED 4K screen, and better port selection.

 How long will it last?